 Two highly useful resources for researching alumni are the Yackety Yack, UNC's yearbook, and the Daily Tar Heel, UNC's campus newspaper.

-The North Carolina Collection also maintains the Daily Tar Heel Headline Archive, a searchable database of the newspaper's headlines, circa 1970-2003.
+The North Carolina Collection also maintains the DTH Headline Archive, a searchable database of the newspaper's headlines, circa 1970-2003.

 Digitized versions of UNC's yearbooks, the Hellenian and the Yackety Yack, dating from 1890 to1991, are immediately and freely available from the North Carolina Digital Heritage Center.
 Clicking on a yearbook's title will allow you to browse that volume as well as perform keyword searches for names and organizations.
 Additionally, the North Carolina Collection holds physical copies of each yearbook, accessible in the North Carolina Collection Reading Room.
 Materials may be requested from the following links: